-Use doilies from the Michaels $1 bin and Mod Podge in this unique pumpkin craft!
+Use doilies from the craft store $1 bin and Mod Podge in this unique pumpkin craft!
 Gives a vintage/antique touch to your fall and holiday decor.

 I knew that I wanted to to incorporate them into a creative project for fall, and then the Michaels pumpkin craft challenge presented itself . . .

-So if you aren't following me yet, we have dollar bins, doilies, and a pumpkin craft challenge for Michaels Makers.
-And that's how it happened my friends – all three came together for this project!
+So if you aren’t following me yet, we have dollar bins, doilies, and a pumpkin craft challenge.
+And that’s how it happened my friends – all three came together for this project!